quire-io/guide/_docs/project-07-project-overview.md

 ## Post comments

-Discuss and show what you have accomplished in the comments area.
+You can discuss and chat about what you have accomplished with other project members in the comment area.

 Step 1: Go to the project’s Overview page.